cristianoag/trh9000/README.md

 The TRH9000 cartridge provides support for both S-Video and Composite video outputs.
 These video signals are transmitted through respective connectors that are also located on the upper edge of the cartridge PCB.

 Please note that only the S-Video signal is accessible on the pin header in v1.3.
 The Composite signal becomes available starting from the v1.4 version.
-Svideo and RCA Composite connectores are only available from v1.5.
+Svideo and RCA Composite connectores are only available from v1.5 onwards.

 To utilize these signals on v1.4 or v1.3, you'll need to construct a cable that links the pin header to the S-Video or Composite input of your monitor.